-Studies suggest that vitamins C, D, and E may help people experiencing restless legs syndrome (RLS).
+Evidence suggests that vitamins C, D, and E may be beneficial for people experiencing restless legs syndrome (RLS).

 People with RLS experience unpleasant sensations in the legs with the irresistible urge to move them.